Sudheeradh/Sudoku-CNN/README.md

 Adaptive thresholding is applied to get proper input: <br>
 <img src = "process/6thresh.png" width = 300px style = "padding:20px;"></img>

-The output obtained is divided into 81 equal squares.
+The output obtained is divided into 81 equal squares. <br>
-Each square is the fed into the **CNN model** created with custom data to predict digit in the square.
+Each square is the fed into the **CNN model** created with custom data to predict digit in the square. <br>
-The deep learning model predicts and produces predictions as a string which are fed into the sudoku solving algorithm.
+The deep learning model predicts and produces predictions as a string which are fed into the sudoku solving algorithm. <br>
-The sudoku solving algorithm produces the solution as string.
+The sudoku solving algorithm produces the solution as string. <br>
 The solution string is then mapped into the image with the help of **OpenCV** and **Numpy**.

 ---
 ## Usage
 'python3 Sudoku.py'
 The program asks for input image name.
 It has some sample images which can be used for prediction, their names being 1 to 6 repectively.
-Hence giving a number between 1-6 gives solution for one of the image.
+Hence giving a number between 1-6 gives solution for one of the sample image.

 ---